 Step 7.
 Calculate the true relative half-width of the confidence interval around the mean for each stratum and compare these to the required values of 10%.
 If the required precision of 10% is not attained, either split or merge the strata or update the number of samples required to get the required precision based on the standard deviation from all the sampling plots.

 Repeat steps 5-7 until the required precision is attained or by following the adaptive sampling design as described in Section 2.6.
 UNFCCC (2009) provides an alternative method for calculating the number of sample plots for carbon measurement activities.

+(From Bhishma P. S. et al.)

 Adaptive sampling design